Thakor-Yashpal/DSA-PRE-/README.md

 ## 📂 Project Structure & Topics

-This repo is organized into modules & scripts covering a wide variety of DSA & algorithmic themes.
-You can pick and choose topics to practice or extend.

-### Directories / Scripts
+The repository contains multiple Python scripts and folders covering different DSA topics:

-- **1D-Array/**
+- **1D-Array/** → Problems and solutions related to arrays.
-  Problems and solutions based on one-dimensional arrays: traversals, subarrays, prefix sums, two pointers, sliding window, etc.

-- **ALL_Factors-nu/**
+- **ALL_Factors-nu/** → Programs to calculate factors of numbers.
-  Number theory problems: finding factors, prime factorization, divisibility, etc.

-- **Extracyion_of_Digits/**
+- **Extracyion_of_Digits/** → Scripts to extract digits and perform digit-based operations.
-  Digit manipulation and extraction: sum of digits, reverse digits, digit frequency, palindrome check, etc.

-- **Frequency-dict.py**
+- **Frequency-dict.py** → Program to count frequency of elements using dictionaries.
-  Counting / frequency problems using dictionaries or maps: mode, frequency count, anagrams, etc.

-- **Hashing-py**
+- **Hashing-py** → Hashing-related problems and practice.
-  Hashing / hash table / map-based problems: collision handling, hash sets, frequency maps, etc.

-- **time-space.py**
+- **time-space.py** → Scripts for analyzing time and space complexity.
-  Scripts and commentary about analyzing **time complexity** and **space complexity** of algorithms; sample problems annotated with complexity.

-- **geranl.py**
-  General utility scripts, helper functions, or miscellaneous practice problems.
+- **geranl.py** → General utility or practice problems.

 ---

 ## 🎯 Topics Covered / To Add

-Here are topics already covered (or partially) and suggestions for expansion:

 | Topic | Description / Examples | Status |
 |---|---|---|